bondarukoleh/html_css_playground/html5_the_missing_manual/info/basics.md

  - It establishes a heading structure that you can use in the rest of the page.
 That’s a fancy way of saying that if you start with an < h1 > for your website header, you may decide to use < h2 > elements to title the other sections of the page (like “Articles” and “About Us” in the sidebar).

+##### Navigation Links with <nav>
+In a traditional HTML website, some side block with navigation or ads you’d wrap in a < div >.
+In HTML5, you almost always rely on < aside > and < nav >. \
+The < aside > element can be used to mark up a piece of related content, quotes or, for create an entirely separate section of the page—one that’s offset from the main flow.
+The < nav > element wraps a block of links, that point to topics on the page, or to other pages.
+Most pages will have multiple < nav > sections in them.
+Not all links need a < nav > section, it’s generally reserved for the largest section.

+Also, good one is < section > element, more specific than a < div > — it’s suitable for any block of content that starts with a heading.

+##### Deeper into Sections
+If you have a titled block of content, and the other semantic elements aren’t appropriate, then the < section > element is generally a better choice than < div >.
+So what goes in a typical section:
+•  Small content blocks, displayed alongside the main page, like the “About Us” paragraph in the apocalyptic website.
+•  Self-contained content, can’t really be described as an article, like a customer billing record or a product listing.
+•  Groups of content — for example, a collection of articles on a news site.
+•  A portion of a longer document. e.g. Sometimes you’ll use sections in this way to ensure a correct outline for your document, as explained in the next section.